 Talons are the long, sharp hooked claws or nails of a bird and most prominently a raptor.
 At the end of bird’s every toe, ther...

 Talons are the long, sharp hooked claws or nails of a bird and most prominently a raptor.
-At the end of bird’s every toe, there’s one talon.
-Depending on talon’s use to bird and how worn they are, the talons vary in shape and size.
+At the end of the bird’s every toe, there’s one talon.
+Depending on the talon’s use of birds and how worn they are, the talons vary in shape and size.

 Even though talons are mostly associated with raptors, all birds have talons.
 The birds use their talons for individual needs and various purposes.
 Let’s know about some of the common ways how birds use their talons.

-The aggressive birds use their talons like a weapon for attacking the predators, intruders and the rival birds competing for food, mates or territory.
+The aggressive birds use their talons as a weapon for attacking the predators, intruders, and the rival birds competing for food, mates, or territory.
 They may also use talons for defending their mate or nest when they’re under threat.

-Made of keratin, a bird’s talons grow throughout its lifespan.
-Talons begin to worn out and lead to malformed talon in rare cases.
+Made of keratin, a bird’s talons grow throughout their lifespan.
+Talons begin to worn out and lead to malformed talons in rare cases.
 Talons’ thickness, curvature and vary for every bird species and could even be used for identification in some cases.
 So whenever talons are noticeable, bird-watchers should carefully notice these things.

 Camels are a kind of mammals with the humped back, long legs, and lipped snout.
 They were domesticated nearly 3000 years ago are still used for transportation.